Rene is all about old-school, antique stuff and history that you can touch and feel.

 A special apparatus is available where large numbers have to be dealt with, but police photographers usually make use of a special back fitted onto a half-plate camera which will accommodate the regulation photograph.
 Operating indoors under controlled lighting conditions and using time and temperature techniques for processing ensures a uniform standard of print.

 Document reproduction is carried out on a large scale in cases of fraud and processes such as photostat, dyeline reflex printing, and Autopos are commonly used.

 The examination and photography of questioned documents form a large part of police photographic work and the special properties of the invisible light rays at both ends of the visible spectrum are utilized.

-Ultra-violet rays are turned to good account in a number of ways in police investigation.
+Ultra-violet rays are turned to good account in a number of ways in police investigations.
 They are used in all cases in the preliminary examination of documents where forgery is suspected.
-The eradication of original written matter if effected by chemical agency and its substitution by other writing, can generally be detected; any application of chemicals to paper can nearly always be revealed because the area so treated gives off a totally different fluorescence from the remaining part of the document.
-Usually the original writing is disclosed and when photographed provides irrefutable evidence of forgery.
+The eradication of original written matter, if affected by chemical agency and its substitution by other writing, can generally be detected; any application of chemicals to paper can nearly always be revealed because the area so treated gives off a totally different fluorescence from the remaining part of the document.
+Usually, the original writing is disclosed and, when photographed, provides irrefutable evidence of forgery.

-Blood stains on garments which have been washed to remove the stain can be photographed in U.V. light.
-Invisible laundry marks which fluoresce strongly under U.V. light are sometimes found on articles of clothing left at scenes of crime and afford valuable evidence when photographed and produced in Court.
+Bloodstains on garments that have been washed to remove the stain can be photographed in UV light.
+Invisible laundry marks that fluoresce strongly under UV light are sometimes found on articles of clothing left at scenes of crime and afford valuable evidence when photographed and produced in Court.